Formal Lawsuit vs. Informal Settlement

 The statute of limitations is the amount of time allowed by law to file a claim.
 If you do not file a claim within the statute of limitations, you may lose the legal right to seek compensation for injuries.
 Our lawyers are available to review your injury and discuss with you the statute of limitations for filing a claim and protecting your legal rights.

 We understand that you and your family are going through a stressful time you have sustained a serious personal injury.
 Our lawyers will listen to the concerns that you have and offer trusted guidance based on many years of experience.
 You can expect to be treated with courtesy and respect at Morris, King & Hodge, P.C.

 If your case is one that we can handle, we will investigate the accident scene carefully, interview witnesses, and identify the potentially responsible parties and potential sources of compensation.
 We will keep you informed of our progress.
 In some cases, we work with traffic reconstruction experts to pinpoint precisely how a serious accident occurred.
 In other cases, we may use financial planners to estimate the lifetime costs of your injuries if you will have a permanent disability and require ongoing medical care or living assistance.

 We are a well-established Huntsville law firm that represents people throughout Alabama.
 We accept personal injury cases on a contingency fee basis.
 That means we do not get paid unless we win.
 We have the resources to take on big insurance companies and see a case through to the conclusion.

 We will deal with the insurance companies so that you can focus on your health and your family.

 Then you can make an informed decision about your future.
-Call our experienced attorneys in Huntsville or fill out our quick web contact form.
+Call our experienced lawyers in Huntsville or fill out our quick web contact form.

-The personal injury lawyes at Morris, King & Hodge P.C. are ready too help you, as we have helped many alabamians.
-When experience matters, contact Morris, King & Hodge.
+The personal injury lawyers at Morris, King & Hodge, P.C., are ready to help you, as we have helped many Alabamians.
+When experience matters, contact Morris, King & Hodge, P.C.